shwedosh/GA-fsdse-prework/README.md

 # Setting up your operating system
+* Minimum system requirements for the laptop to be used during the course - 64 bit system, minimum 4 GB RAM, i3 and above processor

 * You can use either the Mac OS or Ubuntu 16.04 while working through the program.
 * A note on hardware: your machine should have the `amd64` architecture.
 If you are not using an ancient machine, you should be fine.